Akshay Oberoi

 Akshay Oberoi (born 1 January 1985) is an American actor of Indian descent, who works in Hindi films.
-After making his acting debut as a child in the 2002 comedy-drama American Chai, Oberoi played his first leading role in Rajshri Productions film Isi Life Mein (2010).
+After making his acting debut as a child in the 2002 comedy-drama American Chai, Oberoi played his first leading role in Rajshri Productions film Isi Life Mein...!
+(2010).
 Oberoi has received critical acclaim for his work.

 Early life, family and education

 Akshay Oberoi was born on 1 January 1985 in Morristown, Morris County, New Jersey, United States.
 He attended Newark Academy for middle school and high school and pursued a bachelor's degree in Theater Arts and Economics at Johns Hopkins University in Baltimore.
 He also completed acting training in Stella Adler in New York City and then Playhouse West in Los Angeles, where he learned the Meisner technique.
 During his education, he studied acting under John Astin from The Addams Family.
 He also studied ballet, jazz and hip-hop dance at Broadway Dance Center.
 He moved to India and did plays at the famous Prithvi Theatre and received training from Kishore Namit Kapoor.

-Akshay's father, Krishan Oberoi, is the brother of the actor Suresh Oberoi and thus Akshay is first cousin to Vivek Oberoi.
+Akshay's father, Krishan Oberoi, is the brother of the actor Suresh Oberoi and thus Akshay is the first cousin of Vivek Oberoi.
+He is of Punjabi descent.